 The sensor works well, you can hear the shaver adjusting.
 But, in terms of closeness or comfort, there is not much difference.

-I would suggest using normal mode instead of the sensor.
+I would suggest using the normal mode instead of the sensor.
 I think having that full power for the shave would be beneficial.

 Speaking of sensors, the Panasonic ES-LV9Q has another novelty feature in its arsenal.
 The main body of the shaver has an integrated smart lock function.
-When you hold the shaver it automatically detects and unlocks the shaver, you can simply turn on and shave.
+When you hold the shaver it automatically detects and unlocks the shaver, you can simply turn it on and shave.
 Quite engineering!

 Other shavers have the conventional travel lock physical button.
 So Panasonic uses advanced technology in its high-end shaver series.